 This charming town is less than an hour northwest of Nashville, just across the border from Kentucky.
 It sits on the Cumberland River and is surrounded by trails, lakes, and one impressive cave to explore.
 The newly revitalized downtown is a destination in itself, perfect for strolling, shopping, and grabbing a bite.

-There’s a lot you can do as a family over a long weekend in this small town.
+There’s a lot you can do as a family over a long weekend in this mid-size town.
 Here’s a three-day itinerary packed with outdoor adventure, historical stops, and a mish-mash of kid-friendly fun to get you started.

 Day 1: Outdoor Adventure